 Purchase price

-Specify the agreed purchase price for the company.
+Specify the agreed purchase price for the business.
 Indicate whether the price is firm or subject to negotiation and mention any conditions that may affect the final price, such as additional valuation or inventory adjustments.

 Payment terms